optional for serving: rice, basil, limes and cashews

 1/4 teaspoon pepper

-2 cups chopped pumpkin (I used kabocha squash)
+2 cups peeled and chopped pumpkin (I used kabocha squash)

 16 oz extra firm tofu, drained, pressed and chopped into bite size chunks